 This affluent, sought over neighborhood makes the list too, for good reason.
 Lexington is a charming, downtown suburb that offers some of the best features of Massachusetts.
 Here you’ll find some of the top-ranking school systems in the country.
 However, a warning must be given regarding the high costs for property and living here.

-Connecticut is home to popular attractions that appeal to all types.
+Connecticut has a reputation for being mostly suburban and lacking the "quaint city" feel of Boston and Providence, but that doesn't mean there's nothing to do.
 Check out the Maritime Aquarium or Mystic Seaport during the day, and in the evening venture into the vibrant nightlife scene in the downtown area.
 Visit the rural countryside in Litchfield Hills or get lucky at one of the two major Native American casinos.
 Which neighborhood do we recommend moving into?

 Rhode Island holds the title of being the smallest state in the country.
 Despite its size, the state is full of lively neighborhoods.
 Here are our best picks of places to live in Rhode Island:

 Bristol is beautiful but expensive.
 Thanks to plentiful outdoor activities, restaurants, and stores, you’ll be kept busy all year round.
 Neighbors are described as friendly and approachable.
-Bristol has a university in the area too.
+Bristol also has Roger Williams University, a private liberal arts institution.

 With an appealing mix of both city and town living, Cranston is in close proximity to the beach and the forests.
 It’s also a close journey to the historic Pawtuxet Village, perfect for those wanting a taste of indigenous culture.
 The culinary scene is great for foodies, as Cranston has a large variety of seafood restaurants in the suburb.
 Summer can be spent on one of the many beaches, which offer water sports activities like kayaking, paddle-boarding, and surfing.